 Tracking grids are updated at the end of each half term.
 This provides a summary sheet for each child which feeds into the whole-school assessment and tracking process.
-We record each child's level of development using the Development Matters month bandings, saying whether they are beginning, developing or secure.
+We record each child's level of development using our Development Matters' stages of development1.

-At the end of Reception, the government asks schools to assess whether children are emerging (below), expected (at) or exceeding (above) national expectations for children of their age.
-Therefore, children are given an EMERGING, EXPECTED or EXCEEDING judgement in June.
-In order for a child to be given a Good Level of Development (GLD) they have to be given an assessment of EXPECTED in Personal, Social and Emotional Development, Physical Development, Communication and Language, Literacy and Mathematics.
+At the end of Reception, the government asks schools to assess each child's level of development against the early learning goals.
+Practitioners must indicate whether children are meeting expected levels of development, or if they are not yet reaching expected levels.
+This is the EYFS Profile.
+In order for a child to be given a Good Level of Development (GLD) they have to be given an assessment of children are meeting expected levels of development in Personal, Social and Emotional Development, Physical Development, Communication and Language, Literacy and Mathematics.
 At the end of the final term in Reception we send a summary of these assessments to the LA for analysis.
 The child's next teacher uses this information to make plans for the year ahead.
-We share this information too at parental consultation meetings and in the end-of-year report.
+We share this information in the end-of-year report.

 Parents receive an annual written report that offers brief comments on each child's progress in each area of learning.
 It highlights the child's strengths and development needs, and gives details of the child's general progress.